-Cable technicians install, repair and upgrade systems that transport cable television and telephone signals and provide access to the Internet.
+So you think you might like to become a cable technician?
+Cable technicians install, repair and upgrade the systems that transport cable signals.
+These systems provide access to television, telephone and Internet services.
 Line installers install new cables and line repairers maintain existing cables.
 Work often involves travel in utility vehicles and working outdoors.
 Safety procedures must be followed to prevent injuries.

-Sources: *U.S. Bureau of Labor Statistics, **O*NET OnLine.
+Sources: U.S. Bureau of Labor Statistics, O*NET OnLine, Payscale.com, Comcast

 Step 1: Meet Educational Requirements

-Courses in advanced math, reading and writing are beneficial to aspiring cable technicians.
+Courses in math, reading and writing are beneficial to aspiring cable technicians.
 Students might also consider taking classes that allow them to develop mechanical skills and learn about electrical systems.
-Prospective technicians may enroll in certificate programs or associate's degree programs in telecommunications, electronics or electricity.
+Prospective technicians may enroll in certificate programs or associate's degree programs in telecommunications, electronics, computers or electricity.

 Step 2: Gain Work Experience

 Most cable technicians start their careers as cable television installers.
 Cable installers typically deal with the initial setup of cable systems in homes and offices, while cable technicians do installations as well as repairs.
 Installers gain valuable experience working with cable equipment and interacting with customers.
 They may also perform minor troubleshooting, which is also good preparation for a cable technician role.
 After a few years on the job, installers may advance to cable technician positions.

 Step 3: Earn Certification to Advance Your Career

 Voluntary certification for cable television technicians is available from several organizations.
 The National Joint Apprenticeship and Training Committee offers certification for telecommunications technicians in a variety of specialty areas.
 To earn the cable splicing certification, individuals need to meet work experience requirements and pass written and practical exams.
 The Fiber Optic Association also offers various certification programs.

 Here's a tip for success: